Danu-12/FirstcClub-Category-Clubhouse-Performance-Analysis/README.md

 ### Category Optimization
 **Increase Visibility and Bundle to Drive Category Growth**

-* Launch a “Healthy Morning Breakfast” campaign (7:00–10:00 AM) by boosting visibility for Breakfast, Bread, and Dairy, using smart add-on suggestions for users below minimum AOV, and cross-promoting with high-traffic categories like Fruits & Vegetables to increase conversions and basket value.
+* Launch a **“Healthy Morning Breakfast” campaign (7:00–10:00 AM)** by boosting visibility for **Breakfast, Bread, and Dairy,** using smart add-on suggestions for users below minimum AOV, and cross-promoting with high-traffic categories like Fruits & Vegetables to increase conversions and basket value.

-   Simultaneously, introduce curated morning bundles such as Fresh Fruits + Nutrient-Rich Breakfast Bowl + Pure Milk to align with natural consumption habits.
+   Simultaneously, introduce curated morning bundles such as **Fresh Fruits + Nutrient-Rich Breakfast Bowl + Pure Milk** to align with natural consumption habits.
 This enhances convenience and perceived health value while increasing basket size and AOV, helping these categories cross the average order benchmark.

 **Dynamic Visibility for Category Growth**
 * Prioritize greater screen allocation to high-conversion categories like *Health & Hygiene* which deliver strong conversion efficiency despite lower exposure, leveraging rising consumer preference for trusted, quality-assured products to expand their digital shelf presence and unlock incremental growth without additional acquisition spend.

-* Rebalance visibility away from occasional categories like Meat and Seafood by adopting a dynamic visibility allocation model, increasing  visibility  during high-demand periods and reduce exposure during low-consumption phases.
+* Rebalance visibility away from **occasional categories like Meat and Seafood** by adopting a **dynamic visibility allocation model**, increasing  visibility  during high-demand periods and reduce exposure during low-consumption phases.

 ---

 ### Product Selection Strategy
-* Expand the share of low-fat and healthier alternatives across categories, with a sharper focus on underperforming categories such as Breads, Starchy Foods, and Snacks Foodsto better align with established consumer demand trends.
+* Expand the share of low-fat and healthier alternatives across categories, with a **sharper focus on underperforming categories such as Breads, Starchy Foods** to better align with established consumer demand trends.

-* Excluding naturally  high-fat categories like Dairy, increase the proportion of low-fat SKUs (target ~80%) within relevant categories such as Snacks Foods, Breakfast and provide stronger visibility to these options.
+* Excluding naturally  high-fat categories like Dairy, **increase the proportion of low-fat SKUs (target ~80%)** within **relevant categories such as Snacks Foods, Breakfast** and provide stronger visibility to these options.
 This approach can drive incremental demand, improve category performance, and further strengthen the platform’s quality-first positioning.

 ---